Reinforced Latent Reasoning for LLM-based Recommendation: Introduction

-Existing approaches to LLM reasoning for recommendation typically rely on explicit textual chain-of-thought (CoT) data to fine-tune models and enhance their reasoning capabilities~\citep{reasoningrec,RecSAVER,DeliberativeRec}, mirroring trends in general LLM reasoning tasks.
-However, applying this paradigm to recommendation introduces fundamental challenges at both the tuning and inference stages.
-First, collecting high-quality CoT data for tuning is inherently difficult: (1) user feedback in recommendation is usually limited to final outcomes, with no access to the underlying reasoning process; and (2) the subjective, personalized nature of preferences~\citep{RecSAVER} makes it both costly and unreliable to manually annotate or synthesize CoT data aligned with individual users.
-Second, at inference time, these methods require generating explicit CoT reasoning, which is often verbose and incurs substantial latency—an important concern in real-world deployment.
-These limitations restrict the practical applicability of current methods.
-To address this, we pose a central question: \textit{Can we eliminate the need for explicit CoT reasoning at both the tuning and inference, while still unleashing the reasoning potential of LLM for recommendation}?
+\zy{Existing approaches to LLM reasoning for recommendation typically rely on explicit textual reasoning (\textit{i.e.}, chain-of-thought, CoT) data to fine-tune models and enhance their reasoning capabilities~\citep{reasoningrec, RecSAVER, DeliberativeRec}, following trends in general LLM reasoning tasks.
+However, applying this paradigm in recommendation presents fundamental challenges.
+First, these methods necessitate generating explicit CoT reasoning during inference, which would incur prohibitive computational costs and latency—critical concerns for real-world deployment.
+Second, collecting high-quality supervision CoT data for effective tuning is difficult: 1) user feedback in recommendation is usually limited to final outcomes, with no access to underlying reasoning; and 2) the subjective, personalized nature of preferences~\citep{RecSAVER} makes manual annotation or synthesis to obtain CoT data both costly and unreliable.
+All these limitations restrict the practical applicability of current explicit COT methods.
+To address this, we pose a central question: \textit{Can we eliminate the need for explicit CoT reasoning at both the tuning and inference, while still unleashing the reasoning potential of LLM for recommendation}? }

-A promising approach to achieve this is to shift from natural language reasoning to latent reasoning~\citep{coconut}, where LLMs perform reasoning directly within their hidden representation space, thereby removing the need for explicit textual CoT reasoning.
-Moreover, hidden states offer much higher information density than textual tokens, allowing compact latent representations to encode complex reasoning processes, thereby reducing the need for lengthy reasoning chains~\citep{su2025token}.
-This would enable more efficient inference.
-Despite their great potential, existing latent reasoning methods in general domains are not directly applicable to our goal, as they still rely on explicit CoT supervision to learn latent reasoning~\citep{coconut}, such as by distilling CoT reasoning into latent reasoning.
+A promising direction is to move from natural language reasoning to latent reasoning~\citep{coconut}, where LLMs reason directly in their hidden representation space, eliminating the need for explicit textual CoT reasoning. \zy{ Moreover, because hidden states have much higher information density than textual tokens, compact latent representations can encode complex reasoning processes.
+This alleviates the need for lengthy reasoning chains~\citep{su2025token} and thus enables more efficient inference. } Yet, existing latent reasoning methods in general domains are not directly applicable to our goal, as they still rely on explicit CoT supervision to learn latent reasoning~\citep{coconut}, such as by distilling CoT reasoning into latent reasoning.

 This work explores learning latent reasoning without relying on any explicit CoT data, in an end-to-end optimization manner.
 Achieving this is challenging, as the only available signal for reasoning supervision is weak, coming solely from final user feedback, with no direct guidance on the reasoning process itself.
 Inspired by the recent success of reinforcement learning (RL) in learning explicit CoT reasoning strategies without CoT supervision, such as DeepSeek-R1-Zero~\citep{deepseek-R1}, we investigate the use of RL to achieve this goal.
 However, training RL from scratch can be unstable and prone to collapse, particularly given the vast, high-dimensional space of latent reasoning.
 To mitigate this, we adopt a two-stage training strategy inspired by DeepSeek-R1~\citep{deepseek-R1}.
 In the first stage, we apply supervised fine-tuning to warm up the latent reasoning module, providing a strong initialization.
 In the second stage, we conduct pure RL training with a rule-based reward to promote exploration and further improve the reasoning ability.